Theo-D/holbertonschool-higher_level_programming/javascript-dom_manipulation/README.md

-# Higher LEvel Programming - Javascript DOM Manipulation
+# Higher Level Programming - Javascript DOM Manipulation
 ## This Repository contains tasks files for the Javascript DOM Manipulation project.

 0-script.js - A script that updates the text color of the header element to red (#FF0000).